 Here’s the deal, beans and rice are a complete protein when you eat them together.
 This means that between them they contain all of the building blocks necessary to build proteins in your body (meat and other animal products as well as quinoa contain everything you need on their own.)
 And, if you eat animal products at all you already have all of the amino acids you need waiting to build those proteins so don’t need to worry about combining them anyway.
 Oh, and no, they don’t have to be eaten in the same meal to make a complete protein, just within about 24 hours, even if you are vegan as your body will store what it needs.
 But (back to the point here) when you combine beans and rice you end up with a very high carbohydrate meal.

 Take the black beans above and pair it with a cup of brown rice and look at the breakdown!

 Carbohydrates 91g: Protein 20g: Fat 2 g: Fiber 19g

 All healthy food but far from high protein.
 Consider that this combo is often also wrapped in a tortilla and dubbed “vegetarian burrito” and that pushes the carbs up another 20g and the protein up only a few grams if that.

 The take home is that if you eat grains and beans these are good choices.
-But, if you’re trying to get your protein up significantly these plant based proteins aren’t going to do it.
+But, if you’re trying to get your protein up significantly, these plant based proteins aren’t going to do it.
+Of course if you’re vegan for ethical reasons plant based protein sources are your only choice.
+It’s doable to get higher levels of protein, just not easy.
 My next post will be a discussion of how much protein people typically need (minimum and ideal), and who might need more, or less.
 I’ll review different ways to get more protein into your diet, and maybe even give you a recipe or two if I’m not too long winded.
 Stay tuned!

 Yours in Health,